 Guiding Development Efforts

 PSC members should take an active role guiding the development of new features they feel passionate about.
 Once a change request has been accepted and given a green light to proceed does not mean the PSC members are free of their obligation.
 PSC members voting "+1" for a change request are expected to stay engaged and ensure the change is implemented and documented in a way that is most beneficial to users.
-Note that this applies not only to change requests that affect code, but also those that affect the web site, procedures, and policies.
+Note that this applies not only to change requests that affect code, but also those that affect the website, procedures, policies, etc.